 The easy solution to fix this bug is to pass

 GMX_FORCE_VIRIAL in all cases.
 Moving forward, we should check whether these options can be disentangled.

-#6 Updated by Pascal Merz about 1 month ago
+#6 Updated by Pascal Merz 6 months ago

 Note that the reason this was not caught by our tests is that they use the test simulation database, which only tests coulomb & vdw with straight cut-off (see src/testutils/simulationdatabase.cpp).
 It's worth considering - for the rerun tests, but also for other tests using this database - if we shouldn't also cover other cut-off treatments, or use PME as default.